 Good Flooring: Natural Stone Tiles

 Stone tiles can make a good bathroom floor, but you must choose wisely.
 Highly polished stones like marble make a poor choice because they're slippery when wet.
-You must also avoid porous stones like granite and travertine, which need constant sealing and are prone to absorbing both water and stains.
+You should also avoid porous stones like granite and travertine, which need constant sealing and are prone to absorbing both water and stains.
 Some porous stones can work but only if you're dedicated to sealing and maintaining them as needed.

 If you want a stone floor, your best option may be slate.
 Available in colors from reddish hues to almost black, slate is tough and durable.
 It's much less porous than other stone, and it's naturally slip-resistant when wet.
 Slate is very easy to clean, requiring only regular sweeping and occasional mopping with mild detergent.